- Search The Registry

 A strong opponent of slavery, after the outbreak of the American Civil War, he joined the Union Army.
 He became a colonel and was severely wounded at Bull Run.
 In March 1862, Hunter was appointed Commander of the Department of the South.

 After the successful campaign at Fort Pulaski, he began enlisting Black soldiers in the occupied districts of South Carolina.
-He was ordered to disband the 1st South Carolina (African Descent) but got approval from Congress for his actions.
-Hunter said that: "The persons in these three States — Georgia, Florida and South Carolina — heretofore held as slaves, are therefore declared forever free."
+He was ordered to disband the 1st South Carolina (Black infantry) but got approval from Congress for his actions.
+Hunter said that: "The persons in these three States Georgia, Florida and South Carolina heretofore held as slaves, are therefore declared forever free."

 President Lincoln ordered Hunter to retract his proclamation and Jefferson Davis and the Confederate Army were furious when they heard of Hunter's actions.
 Hunter also served on the court-martial of Fitz-John Porter and the committee that looked into the raid at Harpers Ferry.
-He escorted the body of Lincoln to Springfield and was invited by President Andrew Johnson to be a member of the nine-man military commission to judge the conspirators who assassinated President Lincoln.
+After Lincoln was assassinated, he escorted his body to Springfield and was invited by President Andrew Johnson to be a member of the nine-man military commission to judge the conspirators who assassinated President Lincoln.
 The trial began on May 10, 1865.
 Along with Hunter the military commission included generals Lewis Wallace, Robert Foster, August Kautz, Thomas Harris and Alvin Howe.
 Joseph Holt, and John Bingham were the government's chief prosecutors.